simonehagey/orbdot/docs/source/example_rv_trends.rst

 ********************************
 Long-Term Radial Velocity Trends
 ********************************
-This example demonstrates an OrbDot reproduction of results from *"The GAPS Programme with HARPS-N at TNG XIV"* by :cite:t:`Bonomo2017` and *"Friends of Hot Jupiters I"* by :cite:t:`Knutson2014` of the analyses of Hot Jupiter host stars HAT-P-4 and HAT-P-22.
+This example demonstrates an OrbDot reproduction of the results from *"The GAPS Programme with HARPS-N at TNG XIV"* by :cite:t:`Bonomo2017` and *"Friends of Hot Jupiters I"* by :cite:t:`Knutson2014` of analyses of the Hot Jupiter host stars HAT-P-4 and HAT-P-22.

-In both studies, the authors detect a statistically significant linear trend in the radial velocity measurements of HAT-P-4.
+In both studies, the authors detect a statistically significant long-term linear trend in the radial velocity measurements of HAT-P-4.
 For HAT-P-22, :cite:author:`Bonomo2017` measure a significant quadratic trend when combining their data with that of :cite:author:`Knutson2014`.
 In both cases, these long-term trends are suggestive of an outer planetary companion.

 Using compiled radial velocity measurements of HAT-P-4 and HAT-P-22 from :cite:author:`Bonomo2017` and :cite:author:`Knutson2014`, this example runs various model fits, compares the Bayesian evidences, and uses OrbDot's :class:`~orbdot.analysis.Analyzer` class to constrain properties of a possible outer companion.